 Squadron Supreme Universe (Earth-712)

 The Hyperion of Earth-712 is the last Eternal left on Earth.
 As a young child he was adopted by the Milton family and raised as there adopted son Mark Milton.
 His adoptive parents raised him very well, instilling in him certain values that led to his career as a hero and proactive approach towards human affairs.
 Upon finishing college, Mark decides to become a costumed hero to use his powers to protect others, he chooses the name Hyperion, after the greek titan.
-Mark chooses to move to the city of Cosmopolis and gets a job as a news reporter.
+Mark chooses to move to the city of Cosmopolis and gets a job as a newspaper's staff cartoonist.
 Mark would later start a relationship with his work colleague Lonni Lattimer.

 While living a life of heroic adventure and crime-fighting, Hyperion meets many other metahumans, several of them decide to join forces and form the superhero team Squadron Supreme.
 Hyperion is chosen as the leader of the Squadron.